AndoniBonilla/Shadow-of-Valor/README.md

 - Single Round matches with win/loss conditions
 - Intallation/Setup
 - Java 22.01
-- JavaFC 22 (Make sure you have the correct JavaFX SDK)
+- JavaFX 22 (Make sure you have the correct JavaFX SDK)
 * This project was done on Mac, so no guarantee that it will work on Windows)
 * Windows may take a different approach